awsdocs/aws-lambda-developer-guide/doc_source/with-on-demand-https-example-configure-event-source.md

 You grant this permission so that your deployed API has permissions to invoke the Lambda function\.
 Note that the `--source-arn` specifies a `prod` which is the stage name we used when deploying the API\.

-## Step 3\.7: Test Sending an HTTPS Request<a name="with-on-demand-https-example-configure-event-source-test-end-to-end"></a>
+## Step 3\.7: Test Sending a HTTPS Request<a name="with-on-demand-https-example-configure-event-source-test-end-to-end"></a>

-In this step, you are ready to send an HTTPS request to the `POST` method endpoint\.
+In this step, you are ready to send a HTTPS request to the `POST` method endpoint\.
 You can use either Curl or a method \(`test-invoke-method`\) provided by Amazon API Gateway\.

 If you want to test operations that your Lambda function supports on a DynamoDB table, first you need to create a table in Amazon DynamoDB `LambdaTable (Id)`, where Id is the hash key of string type\.